nicolewallace09/financial-interest-calc/README.md

-# Interest Calculator
+# Financial Interest Calculator

 ## Description
 This application is a simple interest calculator that, given a principal, rate of annual interest, and number of years, will display the total principal plus interest.
 The formula for calculating principal with accrued interest is: TOTAL = principal * (1 + (rate * year)).
-This is build using React and Redux.
+This is build using React.

 ## Table of Contents
 * [Installation](#installation)